vickky9ice/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task0 - script that creates an alias
-Task1 - script that prints hello user
+Task3 - script that counts the number of directories in the PATH
-Task2 - Add /action to the path